Basic PowerPC Built-in Functions#

 Unless specific options are explicitly disabled on the

-command line, specifying option -mcpu=power10
+command line, specifying option -mcpu=power10 has the effect of

-enabling all the same options as for -mcpu=power9
+enabling all the same options as for -mcpu=power9.

 The following built-in functions are available on Linux 64-bit systems

-that use a future architecture instruction set (-mcpu=power10
+that use a future architecture instruction set (-mcpu=power10):

 -